LonamiWebs/Telethon/readthedocs/extra/basic/telegram-client.rst

 growing!) on the :ref:`TelegramClient <telethon-client>` class that abstract you from the need of manually importing the requests you need.

-For instance, retrieving your own user can be done in a single line:
+For instance, retrieving your own user can be done in a single line (if we ignore the boilerplate needed to setup ``asyncio``, which only needs to be done once for your entire program):

 .. code-block:: python

     import asyncio

     async def main():
-        myself = await client.get_me()
+        myself = await client.get_me()  # <- a single line!

     if __name__ == '__main__':
         loop = asyncio.get_event_loop()